 Students can participate in a range of student clubs and organizations centered around interests, fields of study, or careers.
 Don’t see a club you like?
 The process for forming a new club is simple.
-Learn more on the Student Clubs, Organizations and Groups page located at lowercolumbia.edu/student-life/clubs.
+Learn more on the Student Clubs, Organizations and Groups page.

 LCC has a strong commitment to attracting, admitting and educating a broad population of students reflecting a diversity of intellectual interests, as well as representation from different cultures, races/ethnicities, socio-economic backgrounds, gender, socio-political perspectives, religious affiliations and sexual orientation/identities.
 We work to promote intellectual discourse, leadership and social justice among students, staff, faculty and our surrounding communities.
 Events have included, but are not limited to: Multicultural Grad Night, Lunar New Year, LCC Pride, speakers, performers, field trips, leadership opportunities, and conferences.

-Test proctoring services are available for currently enrolled LCC students who need to take an instructor assigned test in the supervised Testing Center environment.
+Test proctoring services are available for currently enrolled LCC students who need to take an instructor assigned test in a supervised environment.

 An accurate placement assessment allows us to evaluate your math and English needs, and helps your advisor recommend the best courses to get you started on a path to your degree or certificate.
-Students who plan to earn a degree or certificate at LCC, or who plan to transfer to a four-year institution, must take the placement assessment or equivalent before enrolling.
 Placement tests are given on a drop-in basis; no appointment is necessary, and it's free!
 Check the Testing Center's webpages for more information including practice materials.

 Our Testing Center also offers a number of certification and employment exams for our students and community.
 Our tests include, but are not limited to, ASE, ATI TEAS, CLEP, CompTIA, GED, Kaplan, ParaPro, NES, NREMT, WEST-B, WorkKeys, and more.
 Test proctoring for non-LCC students and local business partners is also available.